 Stop the vSphere Update Manager service.
 See the Installing and Administering VMware vSphere Update Manager documentation.

 - Stop the vSphere Update Manager service.

-- Navigate to the Update Manager installation directory which is different for 6.0 and 6.5.
+- Navigate to the Update Manager installation directory, which is different for 6.0 and 6.5 and later.

 - Make a backup of the vci-integrity.xml file and open the file.

-- Depending on the TLS version that you want to disable, use one of the following decimal values in the
+- Depending on the TLS version that you want to enable, use one of the following values in the

 - Restart the vSphere Update Manager service.